ftomassetti/codemodels/README.md

-lightmodels
+codemodels
 ===========

-lightmodels is a library to create and manipulate models.
+codemodels is a library to create and manipulate models.
 A serialization format (based on JSON) is defined.

 It is based on [RGen](http://github.com/mthiede/rgen) and it supportes the conversion of EMF models through [emf_jruby](http://github.com/ftomassetti/emf_jruby).